Sam Chen

 You are overwhelmed and impressed by the average person around you — It becomes a shock what you can accomplish.
 This is one of the most powerful moments you can experience.
 At this stage of life, you think of ways to do things you never though of before.
 You might even believe that as long as you can dream it, you can do it.
 For me, this happened when I went to a summer program in sophomore year of high school, and started learning what my peers were doing: they were doing research, founders of non-profits, and competitive coding medalists.
 For the first time, I felt inspired by my peers.

-The average of your relationships is doing impressive things.
+Your friends are doing impressive things.
 I had already met many impressive people in high school.
 In college, this continued but I gradually became less impressed at what I had already seen.
 At one point, I realized that this average was quite high.
-I knew several friends that got into YCombinator, raised a couple million for a startup, or published in places like NeurIPS.
+I knew several friends that got into YCombinator, was an Olmypian, or published in places like NeurIPS.
 It felt like each year, one of my friends would win Forbes 30 Under 30 one morning.
 In a super high-growth environment, when you forget about looking at accomplishments relatively and instead absolutely, you realize the average is in the top 1%.
 You are probably there, too.